If you have questions about Sheriff Sales please call (812) 434-6645

 A Sheriff Sale is the result of a court ordered bank foreclosure for the non-payment of standard monthly mortgage.
 In Dubois County, this sale is scheduled every other month (generally the last Tuesday of every other month at 10:00 AM) EFFECTIVE IN MARCH OF 2020, THE SALE WILL BE HELD ON THE LAST WEDNESDAY OF EVERY OTHER MONTH AT 12:00 PM.
 This type of sale should not be confused with “Tax Sales” which are held by the Treasurer’s Office for non-payment of real estate taxes.

 Sheriff Sales are not held on property location.
-They are held in the Dubois County Courthouse, One Courthouse Square, Jasper, IN, 3rd floor courtroom.
+They are held in the Council Chambers in the Annex Building, 602 Main Street , Jasper, IN.
 Written bids are accepted on the form provided by the Sheriff’s Office on the day of the sale at 10:00 AM.
 Properties that receive multiple bids will go to verbal bidding beginning soon after 10:15 AM and upon the completion of accepted written bids.
 All bids are final and irrevocable.